raghav-misra/notes-v1/classes/math462/final.md

 **Energy problems.** The total energy of a wave or diffusion system will be given on the exam.
 We need to do the differentiation/integration/substitution work to show that the energy is constant or decreases.
 (Depends on the system and the question.)

+- You can use energy to prove uniqueness of solutions by messing with initial conditions.
+Assume two solutions exist and consider their difference.
+For example, by showing its decreasing and starts at zero.
+Then energy is always zero so the functions are always equal.

 ### 2.3—The diffusion equation.

 **Heat/diffusion equation.** $u_t = ku_{xx}$.